A local’s guide to the best things to see and do in Rotorua

 HOW LONG DO YOU NEED IN ROTORUA?

-Two nights is usually enough — that’s enough time to visit one geothermal park and soak in some hot pools, with another adventure activity thrown in.
+Two nights is enough to cover the bare minimum in Rotorua (that’s enough time to visit one geothermal park and soak in some hot pools, with another adventure activity thrown in).

 GETTING THERE AND AWAY: